Settlement Agreement Solicitors

 Our Fees for Settlement Agreements

-Your employer is required to make a contribution to your legal fees.
+Your employer is required to contribute to your legal fees.
 We will not charge you more than what your employer is prepared to contribute towards those costs for reviewing and advising you on the agreement.

 What is a settlement agreement?